-NOTE: For new installations only: DO NOT install your leg vise hardware before installing the Crisscross Retro, but DO layout for it.
+Note for new installations only: DO NOT install your leg vise hardware before installing the Crisscross Retro.
+But DO layout for it.
 Accomplish all vise and Crisscross installation work on the chop and leg with the leg itself not yet permanently joined to the bench.
-You can layout and cut joinery, but its easiest to install your vise completely before final bench assembly.
+You can layout and cut bench joinery, but its easiest to install your vise before final bench assembly.

 Refer to the drawings for the Crisscross Retro installation.
-If you're using a new chop, make sure you leave it a little long at the top, you'll cut it flush with the top surface of the bench after the Crisscross is completely mounted.
+Make sure you leave your chop a little long at the top, you'll cut it flush with the top surface of the bench after the Crisscross is completely mounted and functioning smoothly.

 If you haven't already, review section 1.
 "Retrofitting to an existing leg vise" to make sure you've vertically centered the chop.
-If you're retrofitting to an existing bench, but building a new chop, you'll still need to do this step since the nut is already attached to your bench leg and may be difficult to relocate.
-That means you'll need to mount the vise hardware to the new chop first, using the existing location of the clearance hole and nut position in the leg as a guide, then find vertical center, then proceed with installing the Criss-cross.
+If you're retrofitting to an existing bench, but building a new chop, you should still do this step since the nut is already attached to your bench leg and may be difficult to relocate.
+That means you'll need to mount the vise hardware to the new chop first, using the existing location of the clearance hole and nut position in the leg as a guide, then find vertical center, then proceed with installing the Crisscross.

-Next, cut the stepped mortises for the mounting brackets and arms.
+After accomplishing your layout, cut the stepped mortises for the mounting brackets and arms.
 At the upper end of each mortise where the two machined surfaces of the mounting bracket bear against the wood, be diligent to chop the end grain of the mortise so it's square to floor of the mortise.
 The bracket needs to seat firmly and squarely here.
 See illustration below.